techCarpenter/techcarpenter.org-hugo/content/about.md

 I am a disciple of Christ.
 My faith is an integral part of who I am and infiltrates the work I do for others.
 I am grateful for the gifts God has given me and I strive to steward them well.

-That's a pretty good summary of who I am. 🙂 I look forward to working with some of you on your very own websites!
+That's a pretty good summary of who I am. 🙂 I look forward to working with you on your very own website!

 <!-- ## Keep Up With Me!